fraserlove/algo-lab/README.md

 # Algorithms, Simulations and Generators Python Lab
 A collection of algorithms, simulations, generators, utilites and mathematical scripts written in Python.
-Included are scripts ranging from N-body and flow field simulations to scripts for performing polynomial interpoloation and Monte Carlo simulations.
+Included are scripts ranging from N-body and flow field simulations to polynomial interpolation and Monte Carlo simulations.

 ![alt text](https://fraser.love/content/images/size/w2000/2023/07/Screenshot-2021-07-07-at-13.34.44-2.png)